kz1000a1/EngineAutoStopEliminator/README.md

 ## Supported Commands

-These command are only accepted in debug mode.
+These commands are only accepted in debug mode.
-Define DEBUG_MODE in subaru_levorg_vnx.h and enable debug mode.
+For enable debug mode, you can compile using `make BUILD_MODE=1`.
 If you do not connect the USB CDC port to the host computer (SmartPhone's OTG port,Personal Computer ...), the debug mode will not work properly.

 - `M0` - Set mode to Engine Auto Stop Eliminator mode (default)